FREQUENTLY ASKED QUESTIONS

 These Poodles are NOT fully scent-trained police dogs.
 Police dogs or drug sniffing dogs are trained to alert to cloth rags in buckets, which at one time were wrapped around marijuana or cocaine.
 We do NOT want our Poodles to alert to our dirty laundry and therefore, we do not use “bucket” training or “rag” training.
 We will teach you to play scent games with your Poodle in order to encourage scent discrimination skills.
 The amount of time spent doing so depends on the amount of time YOU spend with the Poodle.
 We suggest that you begin training the Poodle immediately by taking it everywhere with you, to work, to school, to restaurants, to the theater, everywhere.

 Over many months, the Poodles progress with their alerting and go from 10% alerting to 25% to 50%, etc. …each at their own pace.
 Once they get above the 80-90% mark, you may fine-tune the alert to be a very specific behavior that you can recognize and identify with ease.
+Generally speaking, if the dog is aggravating a diabetic, TEST your BG – this may be it’s first alert!

 Nighttime alerting will most likely not begin for at least six (6) months.
 Many Poodles are going from a rescue environment to a new home where they are expected to work for 24 hours a day.
 This is a sudden and drastic change of who they are, where they are, and most of all they are now working 24/7/365!
 Just like when you bring a newborn infant home and start suffering long hours of work plus sleep deprivation, these Poodles take a while to adjust and be able to work day and night.
 BUT THEY DO IT!
 THEY ADAPT VERY BEAUTIFULLY!
-Please be kind to your Poodle and be aware that generally it takes two (2) years of consistent blood glucose testing and daily training for them to be completely trained as diabetic alert dogs.
+Please be kind to your Poodle and be aware that generally it takes two (2) years of consistent blood glucose (BG) testing and daily training for them to be completely trained as diabetic alert dogs.

 We only use positive training techniques.
 We see our job as training YOU, the diabetic, and helping you to train your Poodle to serve as a diabetic alert dog.
 We have qualified teachers/trainers on our Board of Directors including a Master in Education (formerly of the College of Molecular Medicine at the University of South Florida).
-We have a Social Worker and a Registered Nurse as well as others who are highly skilled and who ALL love Poodles.
+We have a Social Worker and Registered Nurses as well as others who are highly skilled and who ALL love Poodles.

 Communication is key.
 Keeping a positive attitude, exercising patience, realizing this will NOT happen overnight, and keeping your eye on the final goal will train your diabetic alert dog.
 Realizing we will work with you as long as you stay in touch and communicate as well as follow through on instructions you are given is vital.
 We won’t just “drop you” after you get your Poodle and make your donation for our assistance.
 We prefer to stay highly involved with our clients over the long haul.